SubashUduwaka/cloud-security-scanner/README.md

 2. Open the `index.html` file directly in your web browser (e.g., by double-clicking it).

 3. Click the "Run Scan" button to see the results.

-3. Click the "Run S3 Scan" button to see the results.